Trézéguet (Egyptian footballer): Loan to İstanbul Başakşehir

 On 8 February 2022, Trézéguet joined İstanbul Başakşehir on loan until the end of the season, in a bid to get more game time and improve his fitness.
 He made his debut for Başakşehir on 12 February 2022, in a 2–0 victory over Gaziantep, in which he provided an assist for Pizzi's opening goal.

 Trabzonspor

 On 4 July 2022, Trézéguet returned to the Süper Lig once again, joining reigning champions Trabzonspor on a permanent deal, for a transfer fee rumoured to be around £4.25M.

+Loan to Al-Rayyan

+In September 2024, Trézéguet joined Qatari side Al-Rayyan by signing a one-season loan deal.

+Return to Al Ahly

+On 27 January 2025, it was announced that Trézéguet would return to his boyhood club Al Ahly at the beginning of the 2025–26 season for a fee of €1.6 million, and on a 5-year contract.

 International career

 Trézéguet represented Egypt at U20 level, being named in the squad for the 2013 FIFA U-20 World Cup.
 In his side's final group game, he scored the opening goal during a 2–0 victory over England on 20 June 2013, dribbling past two players before scoring.
 However, despite their victory, Egypt were eliminated in the group stage after finishing third.
 Trézéguet made his debut with the senior national team on 30 August 2014 when he was 19 years and 10 months old in a 1–0 victory over Kenya, before scoring his first senior goal in his third appearance during a 2–0 victory over Equatorial Guinea.

 He was chosen by Héctor Cúper for the squad to play the 2017 Africa Cup of Nations, where he was a regular in the team's starting line-up; he helped his nation to reach the final of the tournament, losing 2–1 against Cameroon.
 He later credited Cúper for his improved form in the Cup of Nations and qualifying matches for the 2018 FIFA World Cup, where he came on as a substitute during his country's decisive qualifying victory over DR Congo, stating "He is a coach who respects those who exert efforts in training and matches."
 In May 2018, he was named in Egypt's preliminary squad for the 2018 World Cup in Russia.
 After being included in the final 23-man squad, he started all three of Egypt's group matches, defeats to Uruguay, Russia and Saudi Arabia, as they were eliminated in the group stage.

 Trézéguet returned from injury in time to be selected by Carlos Queiroz for the squad to play in the 2021 Africa Cup of Nations - which was taking place in January 2022, due to COVID-19.
 On 30 January 2022, he scored an extra-time winner in a 2–1 quarter-final victory over Morocco.
 Trézéguet featured in all of Egypt's matches in the tournament as they were defeated by Senegal on penalties in the final.